grinnell-cs/csc151-images/_mps/shape-lists.md

     as a parameter and creates a list of similar shapes.
 [ ] Adds a new procedure akin to `stacked-ss` or `sequenced-ss` (e.g.,
     overlaying or combining diagonally).
-That is, adds a procedure that takes a nested-list of shapes as a parameter and builds an image from them (other than by using `stacked-ss` or `sequenced-ss`).
+That is, adds a procedure that takes a nested-shape list as a parameter and builds an image from them (other than by using `stacked-ss` or `sequenced-ss`).
 [ ] Style is impeccable (or nearly so).
 [ ] Avoids repeated work.